Sitecore-Hackathon/2019-TEAM-ECUADOR/src/Project/Website/jss-application/README.md

     cd src/Project/Website/jss-application
     jss deploy:headless
     ```

+## Optional

+> **If a manual `jss deploy config` needs to be performed, make sure to remote the deploy secret file from `\App_Config\Include\Foundation\jss-application.deploysecret` in the Sitecore Server Instance.
+Then, you can proceed with the jss deploy following the steps below.**

-* (OPTIONAL) Open the file `src/Project/Website/jss-application/sitecore/config/jss-application.config` and update the `hostName` and `targetHostName` attributes.
+* Open the file `src/Project/Website/jss-application/sitecore/config/jss-application.config` and update the `hostName` and `targetHostName` attributes.

     ```xml
     <site name="website"